swatigupta4930/VeganStore/README.md

 # VeganStore
-A website created using html and css
+A website created using HTML & CSS